kubernetes-sigs/release-team-shadow-stats/README.md

 2. Activate the local virtual python environment `source venv/bin/activate`.
 3. Install dependencies `pip install -r requirements.txt`.

 To generate the plots and applicant summaries run `python main.py --file=your-file.xlsx`.
 Make sure to place a matching xlsx file to the root dir of the project.

 ### Run the application

-To update the requirements run `pip freeze > requirements.txt`.

 ## Community, discussion, contribution, and support
 You can reach the maintainers of this project at: